 Since they are a member of the cabbage family, they have similar nutritional value, containing vitamins A, B1, B2, C, K, calcium, potassium, and some iron and protein.
 According to Pat Crocker in her book, The Vegetarian Cook’s Bible, cruciferous vegetables are immune building, antibacterial and antioxidant, and they appear to lower our risk of cancer more effectively than any other vegetables or fruits.
 All of the more reason to grow and eat these miniature cabbages.

 Cook Brussels sprouts so they taste good

 Be careful not to overcook Brussels sprouts; steam, blanch, braise, stir fry or sauté them until they are tender and still bright green.
 Once overcooked, they turn army green and are mushy in the mouth.
 They are traditionally cooked with a white sauce or a mustard sauce, however, I eat them plain, with a little butter or olive oil, parmesan, and a dash of nutmeg.
-They are wonderful combined with nuts, especially chestnuts.
+They are wonderfully combined with nuts, especially chestnuts.
 I like them with a touch of bitterness from mustard or horseradish—or the zing of balsamic vinegar for tartness.
-Garlic, ginger or even curry are spices that work well with Brussels sprouts.
+Garlic, ginger, or even curry are spices that work well with Brussels sprouts.
 Recently I tried a delicious dish featuring them, which inspired me to create Brussels Sprouts seasoned with Pantry Condiments, which might even convert the skeptic… Enjoy!